 Before purchasing a donkey know what you want to do with it.
 Do you want to breed donkeys, ride donkeys, drive your donkey in harness with a cart, show your donkey at A & P shows or have a couple as pets?
 This will help you decide how much you wish to spend on your donkey and what other items will be required.

 If you are wanting to breed donkeys, a chat with a stud breeder will be a good start as keeping a jack (entire male) is not for the beginner.
-Donkeys for breeding and showing will be the very best specimens of any donkey breed and will cost more, due the fact they are registered and will come with a registration certificate which states their breed and parentage often back many generations.
-While they will cost a little more, if you ever wish to sell your donkey/s they will also sell for a better price as people know their age and where they came from.
+Donkeys for breeding and showing will be the very best specimens of any donkey breed and will cost more, as they are usually purebred stud stock and will come with a registration certificate which states their breed and parentage often back many generations.
+While they will cost a little more, if you ever wish to sell your donkey/s they will also sell for a better price as people know their age, bloodlines and where they originated from.
 Usually these donkeys are either microchipped and/or branded so they are also traceable.